HyperKuvid-Labs/t3/README.md

 ## 🔧 Project Builder

 An intelligent code generation tool that creates complete project scaffolds based on your requirements.
+Our architecture is inspired by Google DeepMind's recent "AlphaEvolve" paper, leveraging evolutionary algorithms and advanced AI reasoning to generate optimized code structures.

 ### Supported Tech Stacks: